 Pride and misplaced priorities are nasty things.

 After reading Notes From a Blue Bike, The Art of Living Intentionally in a Chaotic World by Tsh Oxenreider I began to rethink the way I do life.
-I want to do the simple well.
+I want to do the simple things in life well.
 I want to invest in the people in my life and create margin for relationships.
 I want to be FAITHFUL in the little things.

 What if cleaning up after dinner was not just another chore but extra time for our family to finish our dinner conversation?

-The details create magic in my home.
+The details create magic.